 Bias Incident Response Team

-St. Edward's University's Bias Incident Response Team (BIRT) serves our community to create and maintain a safe, inclusive educational environment.
+St. Edward's University's Bias Incident Response Team (BIRT) serves our community to create and maintain a safe, inclusive educational environment in alignment with our Holy Cross mission.
 BIRT operates as a cross-functional consulting body that actively addresses bias incidents and their impact on the St. Edward's community by monitoring, reporting, assessing, and recommending responses to potential incidents of bias.

 What is an incident of bias?
 An incident of bias is defined as conduct or behavior (verbal, nonverbal, written) that is threatening, harassing (pervasive unwelcome behavior), intimidating, discriminatory, or hostile and is based on a person's identity or group affiliation, including but not limited to, race, age, disability status, gender*, gender identity/expression*, national origin, sexual orientation or religion.